-- Demonstrate an understanding and critically evaluate issues surrounding the risks and benefits of drug use in humans, including the cause and effects of adverse drug effects (ADEs), the manner in which these are detected and monitored, and the related historic and legal frameworks
+- Demonstrate an understanding and critically evaluate issues surrounding the risks and benefits of drug use in humans including the cause, manifestations and consequences of adverse drug effects (ADEs), the manner in which these are detected and monitored, and the related historic and legal frameworks

-- Compare statistical, economic and epidemiological concepts and methods
+- Understand and critically compare fundamental statistical, economic and epidemiological concepts and methods

 - Understand and critically reflect upon important pharmacoepidemiological concepts and methods and how these methods can be applied to specific drug issues